 Do you want to continue as software developer forever, which could be a very good option and there are many people, who love coding forever.

 If you are very good in designing software components and your past designs have been appreciated a lot, then you can think to go in technical side and become software architect.

-If you are very good in managing things, you have good command over people and you have great convincing abilities, then you can think of going towards management role, which will start with leading a small team.
+If you are very good in managing things, have good command over people and have great convincing abilities, then you can think of going towards management role, which will start with leading a small team.

 You can discuss about your career path with your manager/line manager and most of the organizations have standard career path defined for their employees, so you can check if it suits your interests and work accordingly.

 When to make a move?

 This is very interesting question that when I should move to another organization, but I can not answer it in simple words.
 You know your career path and if your current organization is enough to put you at your final destination, then why do you want to leave it.
 Leaving an organization just because of few bucks is never a good reason, even leaving organizations too frequently is not a good idea though you are getting great position and big hikes, this is simply because you are losing your credibility and none of the good companies will rely on you because you are always behind money and position, so who knows when you will leave them.